mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 - {{cssxref("border-left-style")}}
 - {{cssxref("border-left-color")}}

 In the example below, we have used various shorthands and longhands to create borders.
 Play around with the different properties to check that you understand how they work.
-The MDN pages for the border properties give you information about the different styles of border you can choose from.
+The MDN pages for the border properties give you information about the different available border styles.

 {{EmbedGHLiveSample("css-examples/learn/box-model/border.html", '100%', 700)}}

 ### Padding

-The padding sits between the border and the content area.
-Unlike margins, you cannot have negative amounts of padding, so the value must be 0 or a positive value.
-Padding is typically used to push the content away from the border.
+The padding sits between the border and the content area and is used to push the content away from the border.
+Unlike margins, you cannot have a negative padding.
 Any background applied to your element will display behind the padding.

-We can control the padding on all sides of an element using the {{cssxref("padding")}} property, or on each side individually using the equivalent longhand properties:
+The {{cssxref("padding")}} property controls the padding on all sides of an element.
+To control each side individually, use these longhand properties:

 - {{cssxref("padding-top")}}
 - {{cssxref("padding-right")}}
 - {{cssxref("padding-bottom")}}
 - {{cssxref("padding-left")}}

-**If you change the values for padding on the class `.box` in the example below, you can see that this changes where the text begins in relation to the box.**

-**You can also change the padding on the class `.container,` which will make space between the container and the box.
-Padding can be changed on any element, and will make space between its border and whatever is inside the element.**
+In the example below, you can change the values for padding on the class `.box` to see that this changes where the text begins in relation to the box.
+You can also change the padding on the class `.container` to create space between the container and the box.
+You can change the padding on any element to create space between its border and whatever is inside the element.

 {{EmbedGHLiveSample("css-examples/learn/box-model/padding.html", '100%', 700)}}

 ## The box model and inline boxes

-All of the above applies fully to block boxes.
+All of the above fully applies to block boxes.
 Some of the properties can apply to inline boxes too, such as those created by a `<span>` element.

 In the example below, we have a `<span>` inside a paragraph and have applied a `width`, `height`, `margin`, `border`, and `padding` to it.
 You can see that the width and height are ignored.
 The vertical margin, padding, and border are respected but they do not change the relationship of other content to our inline box and so the padding and border overlaps other words in the paragraph.
 Horizontal padding, margins, and borders are respected and will cause other content to move away from the box.